-1. Write Everything Down: Communicate in writing rather than on the phone.
-Keep conversations with social services on the phone brief; tell them you would prefer for them to put their view/requests in writing.
+1. Write Everything Down.
+Communicate in writing rather than on the phone.
+Keep conversations with social services on the phone brief; tell them you would prefer them to put their view/requests in writing.
 It is a good idea to record all phone conversations and free apps are easily available.
-If you do speak to them by phone or in person send a short factual email afterwards confirming what was said by them and you.
+If you do speak to them by phone or in person, send a short factual email afterwards confirming what was said by them and you.

-6. Think about what you post: Social media keep in mind that social workers & other professionals (or your ex) can get information about you from facebook or other social media sites, so be very careful what you post there or lock down your account!
+6. Think about what you post on social media.
+Keep in mind that social workers and other professionals (or your ex) can get information about you from Facebook or other social media sites, so be very careful what you post there or lock down your account!
 If you’re already on child protection or in court, do not post anything that could identify your children as this will inevitably be used against you and could also be classed as contempt of court.

-7. Do not sign anything: Medical records – you do not have to allow access to your medical records.
+7. Do not sign anything.
+Read very carefully and do not sign anything that is requesting information about you such as medical records.
+You do not have to allow access to your medical records.
 Social workers might ask you for them but they cannot force you to hand them over.
 You can give them a letter from your GP confirming that you’re in good health (mental and physical) and that should be enough.
-Just be aware that social workers often get you to sign for your children’s records, which they are allowed access to, and include your name, hoping you won’t notice!
-Read very carefully and do not sign anything that is requesting your information.
+Just be aware that social workers often get you to sign to give permission for them to see your children’s records, which they are allowed access to, and they may include your name too, hoping you won’t notice!

-11. Never attend meetings alone: Always have someone you trust present at every visit or meeting with children’s services.
+11. Never attend meetings alone.
+Always have someone you trust present at every visit or meeting with Children’s Services.
 Explain to them beforehand why you want them there.
 They can help take notes or record or help you make notes after the visit.
-You may want them to do a private statement on what they witnessed for your records which can help counteract any misunderstanding, lie or distortion.
-This may also be used as evidence for court.
+You may want them to do a private statement on what they witnessed for your records, which can help counteract any misunderstanding, lies or distortion.
+This may also be used as evidence in court.

-13. Build your own evidence: Get statements from people who know you and your child – not only relatives, friends or neighbours, but anyone who is independent and/or has professional standing to provide evidence of what you are saying.
+13. Build your own evidence.
+Get statements from people who know you and your child – not only relatives, friends or neighbours, but anyone who can be seen as independent and/or has professional standing to provide evidence of what you are saying.

-17. Protect yourself in the legal process: If you have legal representation make sure your solicitor collects the evidence, takes statements from witnesses and professionals who can corroborate what you are saying.
-Make sure they call all your witnesses to give evidence in court and/or submit their statements in time.
+17. Protect your rights during the legal process.
+If you have legal representation make sure your solicitor collects the evidence, takes statements from witnesses and professionals who can corroborate what you are saying.
+They must call all your witnesses to give evidence in court and/or submit their statements in time.
 Make sure the barrister who will represent you in court is familiar with all the evidence and knows what you are fighting for.
-Try to get a lawyer who doesn’t represent local authorities and ask them if they will commit as far as possible to your case from start to finish.
+Try to get a lawyer who doesn’t represent local authorities and ask them if they will commit, as far as possible, to your case from start to finish.

 Don’t be pressured into signing a Section 20 or any other document until you’ve had time to go through it properly and get advice about it (see 6.1).
 Don’t agree in court to anything you do not really agree with – if you later decide to appeal, your case could be undermined by any agreement you made.

 If you are representing yourself in court, insist on having a McKenzie friend.
 This can be a family member or a friend who can support and advise you in court so you are not facing this ordeal alone.
-If you don’t feel able to speak for yourself, you can ask the judge for permission for your McKenzie friend to speak for you; in any case they can take notes.
+If you don’t feel able to speak for yourself, you can ask the judge for permission for your McKenzie friend to speak for you.
+In any case, a McKenzie friend can take notes, which is invaluable.
 Some organisations provide McKenzie friends who will charge a fee for attending court but it’s really important to make sure they are knowledgeable about family law and will be on your side.
 We have seen a rise in McKenzie friends who are actively involved with misogynist father’s rights organisations, and are not the right people to defend women, particularly women who have suffered domestic violence.
 Their involvement might actively harm your case and we suggest you stay away from them.
 We also know that some solicitors also act as McKenzie friends, but be careful of high fees.
 It’s really important to research anyone before agreeing to work with them.